 One repo.
 One runner.
 Zero infrastructure.

-AEON is a GitHub repository plus a Next.js dashboard.
+aeon is a GitHub repository plus a Next.js dashboard.
 The repo is the source of truth.
 The runner is GitHub Actions.
 There is no server to provision, no daemon to keep alive, no database to migrate.

 Three surfaces make up the whole framework.
 The local dashboard (./aeon, Next.js on port 5555) is where an operator picks skills, wires notifications, edits schedules, and pushes config.
 The repo holds skills, identity, memory, and the YAML that drives everything.
 The Actions runners execute skills on cron, score their output, and write results back to the repo.